HugoLi0213/hk-mtr-lrt-vue/README.md

 ### **For Tourists & Visitors**
 - **Familiar Interface**: Use Google Maps (which you already know) for navigation
-- **No App Downloads**: HK Railway works in any web browser - frontend web app only
+- **No App Downloads**: HKMTRVUE works in any web browser - frontend web app only
 - **No Location Required**: Manual station selection - no GPS or location services needed
 - **Traditional Timetable View**: Easy-to-read scheduled timetables and real-time arrival information
 - **Complete Journey Planning**: From hotel to attraction using both apps together
-- **Language Support**: English and Traditional Chinese in both Google Maps and HK Railway
+- **Language Support**: English and Traditional Chinese in both Google Maps and HKMTRVUE

 ### **For All Hong Kong Transit Users**
 - **Perfect Timing**: Arrive at station just as your train is coming